Hollerith-Homunculus/Chase-Cybersecurity-Portfolio/artificial-intelligence/ai-agent-red-team-playbook.md

 8. Run attacks over time (not once)
 9. Log and classify failures clearly
 10. Re run tests before every change
-Below is a practical red team checklist for AI agents, explicitly mapped to the NIST AI Risk Management Framework (AI RMF).
-It is written so security, risk, AI, and platform teams can all use the same artifact and evidence it during audits or governance reviews.
-The structure follows NIST’s four core functions: Govern, Map, Measure, Manage, and aligns with the Generative AI Profile (NIST AI 600 1) where relevant.